 13 Telephone interview with Rick Knapp, November 10, 2020.

 15 Diane Muzitani, “Meet Oliver Drake, the New Twins Reliever Who Now Holds an MLB Record, St. Paul Pioneer Press, August 5, 2018, https://www.twincities.com/2018/08/05/meet-oliver-drake-the-new-twins-reliever-that-now-holds-an-mlb-record/, accessed November 23, 2020.

 17 According to the Baseball Almanac, in the Modern Era (post-1900), players with four teams in a season are Frank Huelsman (1904), Willis Hudlin (1940), Paul Lehner (1951), Ted Gray (1955), Wes Covington (1961), Mike Kilkenney (1972), Dave Kingman (1977), Dave Martinez (2000), Dan Miceli (2003), José Bautista (2004), John McDonald (2013), and Oswaldo Arcía (2016).
 Before 1900, Tom Dowse played for four teams in 1892.
 Harry Wheeler and George Strief played for four teams in 1884.

 18 Baseball Hall of Fame On-Line Collection, https://collection.baseballhall.org/PASTIME/oliver-drake-cap-2018-august-28-0, accessed November 23, 2020.

 19 Baseball Hall of Fame On-Line Collection.

 20 Drake’s effectiveness continued in 2019 with the Tampa Bay Rays, who purchased him from Toronto in the offseason.
-He had a 3.21 ERA in 50 games with a WHIP of 0.982 and 11 strikeouts per inning.
+He had a 3.21 ERA in 50 games with a WHIP of 0.982 and 11 strikeouts per nine innings.
 His dominance resulted in a $1 million contract with the Rays for 2020.

 23 Mike Richard.